emuyia/emsys/README.md

 #### Running emsys
 `main.pd` is the entry point for emsys.
 It can be run in plugdata or Pure Data on macOS and Linux, however it is primarily intended for a headless Linux system running Pure Data in CLI, such as a Raspberry Pi.

-`serv/em_pd_controller.py` should be used to run emsys on boot using the corresponding systemd service, `serv/em_pd_controller.service`.
+`serv/em_pd_controller.py` should be used to manage emsys on boot using the corresponding systemd service, `serv/em_pd_controller.service`.
 Otherwise, `main.pd` can be opened directly.

 If `em_midisetup.py` is not in use, you will need to configure MIDI devices manually in plugdata or Pd, and then reopen `main.pd`.